teilWERK/ewindow.org/index.md

 ## How does it work?

+Every space has its own window in the common area, at the coffee break for example.
 With a press of a button, the EWindow will connect to another one in the same network.
 Once the Window is opened, there is a 1:1 encrypted connection.

 The E-windows can be set up with low-cost technologies (Raspberry Pi, a Speakerphone, flat monitor, webcam) and is a dedicated single-app device, not a desktop computer, not a smartphone.

-And why don't just use skype?
+And why don't just use skype or slack or any other existing video chats?
 To make a skype call, you have to ALREADY know who you are calling, you need their contact.
 With the electronic window, you can easily interact with people you never met before.
 But you might have seen their video tutorial online...

 # Use it for your network

 The "electronic window" is a direct way to establish connections between rooms and spaces.
-Just imagine a window in the wall.
-If you need to have a long lasting video communication with someone for any reason, do it.
+If you need to have a long lasting video communication with someone for any reason, use it.
 You can use the ewindow in a closed network, as you like.